fatemeh-azimi/Django_WebAPI_Azimi/README.md

 # Django_WebAPI_Azimi
- this is a test project with Django.
- This project is built with REST API and its users can login or register through Google, Facebook, etc accounts.
+This project is built with REST API in Django framework and its users can login or register through Google accounts, Facebook etc.
 By designing a hierarchical database and using Django's ORM, optimal queries can be made on the database.
 What is observed in this project. :)
 ![DataBase diagram](https://github.com/fatemeh-azimi/Django_WebAPI_Azimi/assets/65613115/136f2000-4624-48f6-8570-446e65a9ee75)